 - the Robin Hood 1721-1922

 - the Bricklayers Arms, and another ten or so!

-- the Half Moon, once the All Found Out
+- the Half Moon, once the New Found Inn

 - the Falcon, once the Cross Keys, 18th century to 19th century